Thorbecken/watchers-service/README.md

         - If only one continent survives split the continent with the default method.

 Watch-020: Rework the API's to allow for more nuanced interactions with the world and make is possible for the frontend to use these.

+Watch-021: Rework the Biome and Flora class.
+Make it more realistic.
+    - Make it that sunlight is used to calculate maximum growth, which in turn needs water.
+    - Sunlight can be inferred from the latitude of the climate.
+The climate could hold the amount of sunlight.
+    - Trees have priority on sunlight uptake and grass has priority on water uptake.
+So if any sunlight is left over for the grass, the grass gets the first chance to grow, and use water.